 Credit:ktmguide.com

-There is a Helipad near the Halesi Mahadev temple, and it takes 2 hours from Kathmandu to Halesi to Kathmandu to reach the Halesi Mahadev temple by private helicopter.
+There is a Helipad near the Halesi Mahadev temple, and it takes 2 hours to reach the temple from Kathmandu by private helicopter.

 There is a frequent bus service from Kathmandu to Katari, Udaypur.
-There is an unpaved route from Katari to Ghurmi where we can go by jeep or local hired car.
+There is an unpaved route from Katari to Ghurmi, where we can go by jeep or a locally hired car.
 There is no path after Ghurmi to Halesi.

 Origin of Halesi Mahadevstan

-In Himalayan literature, the caves of Halesi-Maratika was alluded to as far back as the 12th century.
+In Himalayan literature, the caves of Halesi-Maratika were mentioned as early as the 12th century.

-Kathang Zanglingma, a biography of Padmasambhava, a terma discovered and passed on by Nyangrel Nyima Ozer, explains the initial occurrences that gave Vajrayana practitioners a holy position in the Maratika Caves.
+Kathang Zanglingma, a biography of Padmasambhava, a terma discovered and passed down by Nyangrel Nyima Ozer, explains the initial events that gave Vajrayana practitioners a holy status in the Maratika Caves.

 According to Hindu scriptures, Lord Shiva is thought to have hidden in these caves when he was chased away by the demon King Bhasmasur about 6,000 years ago.